auth0-blog/firebase-auth0-nodeserver/README.md

 $ node server
 ```

 The server will be available in the browser at `http://localhost:1337`.
-Accessing the `/auth/firebase` route requires an Auth0 access token.
+Accessing the `/auth/firebase` route requires an Auth0 access token, acquired and sent as an `Authorization` header (`Bearer` type) by your client application with the HTTP request.

 ## Endpoints